microsoft/FluidFramework/BREAKING.md

  - ISummarizer

 The interfaces that correspond to the above properties continue to exist, and can use directly, or with the IFluidObject replacement [FluidObject](https://github.com/microsoft/FluidFramework/blob/main/common/lib/core-interfaces/src/provider.ts#L61)

+### Duplicate extractLogSafeErrorProperties removed

+The helper function `extractLogSafeErrorProperties` existed in both telemetry-utils and common-utils packages.
+The copy in common-utils was out of date and unused in this repo, and has now been removed.

 ## 0.56 Breaking changes
 - [`MessageType.Save` and code that handled it was removed](#messageType-save-and-code-that-handled-it-was-removed)